Skip to main content

 Emissions associated with students living in private accommodation (such as their private energy bills and consumption) and visitor travel are considered out of scope for our net zero pathway.
 These will however be monitored for opportunities to influence reductions in future.

-Decarbonisation of the heating systems on campus is a core part of our pathway to net zero.
-It will see us update our heating infrastructure to reduce the amount of energy we need, as well as decarbonising our sources of electricity by investing in the generation of renewable energy.
-We will also support energy demand reduction across our campus and operations, as well as working to reduce travel emissions through the Sustainable Travel principle.
+The way we heat and power our buildings and estate is a core focus of our pathway to net zero.
+It will see us update our infrastructure to reduce the amount of energy we need, as well as decarbonising our sources of energy by investing in the generation of renewable energy.
+Our urban campus and many listed buildings restrict our ability to generate significant quantities of renewable energy on campus, so the majority of energy will need to be generated off site.

 Governance and reporting